 Are you fascinated by the science of the human mind?
 Do you wonder what leads us to behave in certain ways?
 If so, then our BSc (Hons) Psychology degree could be the path for you.

-You will not only learn how to ask research questions, but importantly, you will develop the skills and understanding to know how to find the answers to these questions.
-You will complete a piece of independent, but supported piece of research, as your final year dissertation.
+You will not only learn how to ask research questions but importantly, you will develop the skills and understanding to know how to find the answers to these questions.
+You will complete a piece of independent but supported research, as your final year dissertation.

 You will graduate with a rounded understanding of the key domains in psychology and with specific knowledge of specialist areas.
 You will also have developed critical skills of analysis and evaluation, and be able to communicate effectively and solve problems efficiently.
 All of these skills are in demand by employers across employment sectors.

-The degree is accredited by the British Psychological Society (BPS).
-Graduates who complete with at least second class honours will achieve the Graduate Basis for Chartered Membership (GBC).
+We are currently seeking re-approval for the degree from the British Psychological Society (BPS).
+On approval, graduates who complete with at least second class honours will achieve the Graduate Basis for Chartered Membership (GBC).
 This is the first step towards becoming a Chartered Psychologist.

 This course is currently only validated for delivery to students who reside in Scotland.